lujin1986/GaFEM/README.md

 ## Getting started
 1. Make sure python 3 is installed in the computer.
-2. The following python libraries must be installed: tkinter, matplotlib, numpy, pandas, Pmw, paramiko, PIL, deap.
+2. The following python libraries must be installed: tkinter, matplotlib, numpy, pandas, Pmw, paramiko, PIL (Pillow), deap.
 3. Copy all the files in this repository to your working directory.
 4. Enter your working directory through a command prompt in Window system or a terminal in Linux system and type `python GAGUI.py` to start the software.